kapoing/cleaning_project/run_analysis_output_code_book.md

 # Run Analysis Output Code Book
 ================
 ##Subject
-Identifier of the individual to which the record refers to
+Identifier of the individual to which the record refers to.
+Can be 1 to 30

 ##activity
 Activity the subject was doing when the recording took place.
 Can be one of:
-WALKING
+* WALKING
-WALKING_UPSTAIRS
+* WALKING_UPSTAIRS
-WALKING_DOWNSTAIRS
+* WALKING_DOWNSTAIRS
-SITTING
+* SITTING
-STANDING
+* STANDING
-LAYING
+* LAYING

 ##Numerical values
 For each of the following list there are 6 variables: one for each axis (X,Y,Z), and a value for the mean and the standard deviation.